dtuskippy/reading-notes/401/class-12.md

 # Class-12 Reading Notes

-It's pretty self-evident that security is extremely relevant to the design, development and deployment of web apps.
+It's a topic that is very relevant to launching a proper web app.

 ## [Web Sockets](https://en.wikipedia.org/wiki/WebSocket)